-(b) such longer period as the Minister allows in writing for that employee.
+(b) such longer period as the Commissioner allows in writing for that employee.

 (4) An employing authority which arranges for a registered employee to be employed for retraining purposes shall bear the whole cost of that arrangement, unless it is otherwise agreed between that employing authority and the employing authority or employer which employs the registered employee for retraining purposes.